mmghv/lumen-route-binding/README.md

 ##### Handling the `NotFound` Exception :

-Similar to and implicit binding, We can handle the exception thrown in the resolver callback by passing a closure as the third parameter to the method `compositeBind` :
+Similar to explicit and implicit binding, We can handle the exception thrown in the resolver callback by passing a closure as the third parameter to the method `compositeBind` :

 ```PHP
 $binder->compositeBind(['department', 'section'], 'App\Department@getDepartmentAndSection', function($e) {